 In many countries in the West and in some parts of Asia, giving the ”thumbs up” sign is an indication that you agree or approve something.
 But it is not the case in Bangladesh.
 In this country, this is used as an insult.

 Many parts of Asia, such as Cambodia, Laos, Thailand and China, have large populations of Buddhists.
 For this religious sect, the head, being the highest body part, is sacred, while the feet are significantly dirty.
-When you are in these places, remember not to touch the head of someone as it is considered invasive.
+When you are in these places dealing with other cultures, remember not to touch the head of someone as it is considered invasive.
 In the same manner, it is considered offensive to show the bottoms of your feet or point your feet at another person.

 It’s fun to eat with chopsticks if you’re in China, South Korea or Japan.
 However, do not make the mistake of sticking your chopsticks upright in a bowl of rice.
 It is considered bad luck because it looks like a funeral incense and taken as a symbol of death.